charleskoffler/clprolf/docs/official/clprolf_insights.md

 ---

-### THE CLPROLF COMPILER
+### ⚙️ THE CLPROLF COMPILER

-A compiler for Clprolf exists, implemented in Java using **ANTLR4**, and based on a Java 8 grammar (from `antlr4-grammars`).
+A compiler for **Clprolf** is implemented in Java, using **ANTLR4** and based on the official **Java 8 grammar** (from the `antlr4-grammars` repository).

-* The compiler parses Clprolf source files (`.simo`) as well as embedded Java 8 code.
+* It parses Clprolf source files (`.simo`) as well as embedded Java 8 code.
-* It stops whenever a syntax error is encountered, whether in Clprolf or Java.
+* Parsing stops immediately upon encountering a syntax error, whether the error is in Clprolf syntax or in embedded Java segments.
-* Currently, it does not perform semantic analysis (for either Clprolf or Java).
-Semantic checks are less critical in Clprolf.
-* If parsing succeeds, the compiler generates equivalent Java code.
+* If parsing succeeds, the compiler generates equivalent and fully valid Java code.
-* Developers must then use **`javac`** on the generated Java sources to produce standard Java bytecode executables.
+  Developers can then compile these generated sources with **`javac`**, producing standard Java bytecode executables.

+---

+#### Current State and Ongoing Development

+The current compiler version focuses primarily on syntax analysis and code generation.
+However, **semantic checking is now being implemented** as part of a new phase of the compiler architecture.

+* The **Clprolf Semantic Checker** is currently under development.
+  It will perform detailed rule-based analysis (declensions, contracts, genders, inheritance, and concurrency semantics), operating directly on the symbol table generated during parsing.

+* In parallel, a dedicated **Framework Checker** is also being written.
+  It reuses the same semantic engine but with a different **symbol table visitor**, enabling it to validate framework-level structures (wrappers, capacities, version interfaces, and practical components) without duplicating the compiler’s logic.

+This modular design allows both the compiler and the framework checker to share the same core semantic verification logic, while remaining independent in how they collect their symbols and metadata.

+> 💡 *In short, Clprolf is evolving from a simple parser into a complete semantic environment —
+> where both the compiler and the framework share a unified rule engine for clarity and consistency.*

 ---